evincarofautumn/Ward/README.md

 In this way, Ward is pay-as-you-go: you only need to annotate and verify the specific source files and permissions you’re interested in, and you can define whatever meanings you like for a permission, because it’s just a label.

-## Deficiencies
+## Known Deficiencies

+### No Indirect Calls

 Ward currently does not handle indirect calls.
 In practice this is not a significant limitation, as the vast majority of calls in typical C code are direct, but it may be addressed in the future.

+### Limited Testing

 It seems to be usable and effective in practice, but it’s not very well tested.
-I’d like to add a comprehensive test suite.
+I’m working on adding [a comprehensive test suite](https://github.com/evincarofautumn/Ward/tree/master/test).

+### Limited Diagnostics

 Permissions are created automatically at their first use, so Ward annotations are somewhat susceptible to typos.
-It would be good to improve the error reporting in general, and allow declaring permissions, e.g., on the command line or in a configuration file.
-Likewise, annotations can become cumbersome if one permission is meant to imply another—for instance, you may want `waive(signal_unsafe)` to also `waive(malloc)`—so I’d like to allow subtyping of permissions somehow, if there’s interest.
+I plan to [improve the error reporting in general](https://github.com/evincarofautumn/Ward/issues/3), and support [declaring permissions in a configuration file](https://github.com/evincarofautumn/Ward/issues/1), allowing one permission to imply another—for instance, `waive(signal_unsafe)` will also `waive(malloc)` if `malloc -> signal_unsafe`.

+### No Complex Control Flow

 It also doesn’t handle non-trivial control flow very well, so you may need to restructure some code in order to make it checkable.
 For example, Ward cannot verify this, because the `locked` permission is conditional: